 Septic System Permits- Residents can obtain permits to construct or repair septic systems through our office.
 All septic systems in Louisa County require a permit to construct, alter or repair.
 Currently septic systems are inspected during the post construction phase to verify proper installation.
 All systems shall be constructed in accordance with Iowa Code Chapter 69.

 Permit Extensions- A one-time septic system extension may be requested to extend the expiration date of the construction permit by six months.

 Time of Transfer Inspections- A time of transfer inspection is required to decide whether the septic system is adequately treating waste materials.
 An inspection must be competed prior to any transfer of ownership.
 An inspection is good for 2 years from the date of inspection and valid for all transfers within that 2 year period also.
 An Iowa DNR Time of Transfer Binding Agreement and/or Waiver may also be necessary.
 Only individuals certified by the IDNR can perform inspections.
 A complete, statewide list can be found at http://www.iowadnr.gov/files/tot_list.pdf Louisa County Environmental Health reviews inspection reports and copies are kept on file at the IDNR.

 Penalty Fee for Installation without a Permit- It is the responsibility of the homeowner to ensure that either a well and/or septic permit has been issued prior to construction.

-Please note, that a septic permit or waiver and/or well permit or waiver is required prior to the issuance of a building permit from the Louisa County Assessors Office.
+Please note, that a septic permit or waiver and/or well permit or waiver is required prior to the issuance of a building permit.